 The SLC6A19 gene produces a protein known as an amino acid transporter, which serves to assist the movement (or transport) of specific amino acids within the body.
 This protein is especially active within the kidneys and the intestines, although these organs are otherwise unaffected and function normally.
 The amino acids affected include tryptophan, alanine, asparagine, glutamine, histidine, isoleucine, leucine, phenylalanine, serine, threonine, tyrosine and valine.

 Amino acids are the chemical building blocks of proteins and are essential for proper growth and development.
-Because of the underlying genetic defect in Hartnup disease, the intestines cannot properly absorb amino acids and the kidney cannot properly reabsorb them, leading to excessive amounts of amino acids being lost through the passage of urine.
+Because of the SLC6A19 gene variant in Hartnup disease, the intestines cannot properly absorb amino acids and the kidney cannot properly reabsorb them, leading to excessive amounts of amino acids being lost through the passage of urine.
 This leaves the body with reduced amounts of amino acids to serve as the building blocks of proteins.
 Deficiency of the amino acid tryptophan is believed to account for the symptoms associated with Hartnup disease.
 Tryptophan is essential for the creation (synthesis) of nicotinamide, which is also supplemented through nutrition as a vitamin (also known as vitamin B3).

 This deficiency is most problematic during times of illness or stress.
 Precipitating factors that may cause acute episodes of Hartnup disease may include a period of poor nutrition, fever, exposure to sunlight, sulphonamide medications, illness and/or psychological stress.

 Hartnup disease affects both males and females in equal numbers.
 The disorder usually begins in childhood and continues into adulthood.
 The number of people affected by Hartnup disease is unknown.
 It has been estimated to occur at a frequency of approximately one in 30,000 individuals based upon newborn screening results in the United States and Australia.

-Due to the variability of symptoms, unambiguous diagnosis can only be made through urine analysis.
-Pediatricians can request this analysis from selected pathology centers.
-The test is based on the detection of elevated amino acids in the urine by chromatography and mass spectroscopy.
+Due to the variability of symptoms, diagnosis can only be made through urine analysis for detection of elevated amino acids by chromatography and mass spectroscopy.